FlatIO/dev-docs/docs/embed/javascript-editor.md

 {% include embed-editor-sample.html %}

 Here is how the example is done.
-[The complete source code of this example is available on our GitHub](https://github.com/{{ site.github.repository_nwo }}/blob/master/_includes/embed-editor-sample.html).
+[You can view and edit this complete example on Code Sandbox](https://codesandbox.io/s/github/FlatIO/embed-demo-editor-simple).

 ```html
 <div id="embed-container"></div>